 Step 5: Formulate a Custom Fluid

 If the sample testing doesn’t deliver the results needed, MicroCare can alter the ingredients to create a custom nPB replacement.

-Fortunately, when it comes to parts cleaning, there are a number of sustainable nPB replacement cleaning fluids that not only clean exceptionally well and are highly cost effective, but are also safe for workers and the planet.
-They can help manufacturers operate in the most efficient, environmentally sound ways while still producing high-quality parts and keeping their company successful.
+Fortunately, when it comes to parts cleaning, there are a number of sustainable nPB replacement cleaning fluids.
+They clean exceptionally well and are highly cost effective.
+And they are also safe for workers and the planet.
+They help manufacturers operate in the most efficient, environmentally sound ways.
+Yet still produce high-quality parts and keep their company successful.
 Plus, they meet evolving regulatory requirements.
-By upgrading now to more sustainable nPB replacement cleaning fluids many companies can be prepared to not only meet their metal cleaning needs for today, but also be equipped to comply with emerging, long-term regulations well into the future.
+By upgrading now to more sustainable nPB replacement cleaning fluids many companies can prepare.
+They meet their metal cleaning needs for today, but also comply with emerging, long-term regulations well into the future.

 Effective nPB Replacement Cleaners

 MicroCare offers a variety of good substitutes for n-Propyl Bromide.
-These high-purity, non-flammable, sustainable cleaning fluids provide superb cleaning on parts without leaving unwanted spots, stains or residue and without causing damage to the substrates.
+These high-purity, non-flammable, sustainable cleaning fluids provide superb cleaning on parts.
+Plus they don’t leave unwanted spots, stains or residue.
+An they do not cause damage to the substrates.

-These fluids are low in viscosity and surface tension, allowing them to get into tight crevices and wet all the surfaces of the parts.
+These fluids have low viscosity and surface tension.
+This allows them permeate tight crevices and wet all the surfaces of the parts.
 They are also are high solvency (with high Kb Values) which allows them to rigorously clean surfaces and displace tough soils.

 - Tergo Metal Cleaning Fluid